MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/accounts-for-auto-transactions.md

 ---
 # Accounts for automatic transactions

-The **Accounts for automatic transactions** page is used for defining the default main account to be used for each posting type in the system.
-While most posting types can be configured in a module or feature specific page, some posting types can only be configured on the Accounts for automatic transactions page.
+The **Accounts for automatic transactions** page is used to define the default main account to be used for each posting type in the system.
+While most posting types can be configured in a module- or feature-specific page, some posting types can only be configured on the **Accounts for automatic transactions** page.

 For example, you can configure the main account to be used for the Customer balance **Posting type** in **Summary** field on the **Customer posting profile** page and use a different main account for each customer profile.
 This allows you to have more granular control of the postings.
 On the other hand, the **Error account** can only be specified on the **Accounts for automatic transactions** page.

 In a new legal entity, when you open **General ledger &gt; Setup &gt; Accounts for automatic transactions**, the list will be empty.
 You can add the most common posting types that should be configured on the page by clicking the **Create default types** button.
 Then for each row, you can select the main account in the **Main account** field to be used in the grid.

-If the **Main account** field is left blank for a posting type and you haven't configured a main account in a module specific or feature specific page, an error will be received when you post a transaction that uses the posting type.
+If the **Main account** field is left blank for a posting type and you haven't configured a main account in a module-specific or feature-specific page, an error will be received when you post a transaction that uses the posting type.
 The message will typically read "The account for \[Posting type\] cannot be found."

 ## Default posting types